kpasad/Multi_Agent_RL/README.md

 ## Baseline results
 The default parameter/results are located in the folder '/Results/Tennis.pk'.
 Model chekpoints are located in the files '/Results/checkpoint_actor_0.pth' and '/Results/checkpoint_actor_1.pth'.
+The progress of simulation is captured in '/Results/output_screenShot.txt'